phac-nml/ncov-dehoster/README.md

 1. Setup all necessary resources:

-    - [Conda](https://conda.io/en/latest/miniconda.html) with nextflow installed into an environment
+    - [Conda](https://conda.io/en/latest/miniconda.html) with nextflow installed into an environment OR all tools installed and available to skip using conda

-    - A copy of the hg38 human reference genome
+    - A copy of the hg38 human reference genome OR a composite minimap2 index (mmi file) for the human reference genome and Sars-CoV-2 genome

     - One of the following as an input to dehost:
         - A directory with barcoded directories containing fastq files
-        - A directory with fastq files
+        - A directory with named singular fastq files (one fastq file per sample)

 2. (OPTIONAL) Strictly demultiplex the data (if using barcoded directories as input) before running the pipeline

     - Demultiplex the data using [guppy_barcoder](https://community.nanoporetech.com) (proprietary from ONT) and the `--require_barcodes_both_ends` flag to make sure that barcodes are present on each end of the reads.
         - There are some spots in the genome where this helps in resolution when analyzing the data

-    - Note that the output fastq files are not able to be demultiplexed anymore.
+    - **Note** that the output fastq files are not able to be demultiplexed anymore
+        - May be able to be fixed in a later version

-3. Activate the conda environment and run the pipeline
+3. Ensure nextflow is available and then run the pipeline

-    Basic command to generate just dehosted fastq files out:
+    Basic command with conda to generate just dehosted fastq files out:
     ```
     nextflow run phac-nml/ncov-dehoster -profile conda --nanopore --minimap2 --fastq_directory <path/to/reads> --human_ref <path/to/hg38.fa>
     ```